Rhône-Alpes

 Since Lyon is the silk capital of France, at the Musée des Tissus you'll find a fascinating collection of priceless fabrics, including brocades that once hung in Marie Antoinette's bedchamber.

 The Beaujolais vineyards Wine lovers throughout the world eagerly await for the Thursday of every November when Beaujolais Nouveau is released.
 Almost every village along the Beaujolais wine route has its own wine cellar, offering tastings.
-Villages worth seeking are Juliénas, Beaujeu, Brouilly, Villié-Morgon, Fleurie, and Moulin-à-Vent.
+Villages worth discovering are Juliénas, Beaujeu, Brouilly, Villié-Morgon, Fleurie, and Moulin-à-Vent.

-Vienne The Romans soon discovered the strategic value of Vienne's position between the river and hills.
-One of the largest amphithetres in Roman France, the Théâtre Romain, is still used for public performances, including an international jazz festival in July.
+Vienne The Romans soon discovered the strategic value of Vienne’s position between the river and hills.
+One of the largest amphitheaters in Roman France, the Théâtre Romain, is still used for public performances, including an international jazz festival in July.

 The city's most importance architectural treasure from the Middle Ages is the Cathédrale de St-Maurice, which combines Romanesque and Gothic styles.

-Gorges de l'Ardèche Considered the Grand Canyon of France, the fast-flowing Ardèche River slices through this unique geological area, leaving ravines with depths of over 285 m (935 ft) and fantastic limestone, basalt, and granite formations.
+Gorges de l’Ardèche Considered the Grand Canyon of France, the fast-flowing Ardèche River slices through this unique geological area, leaving ravines with depths of over 285 m (935 ft.) and fantastic limestone, basalt, and granite formations.
 If driving the panoramic D-290 road along the rim is too tame, you may rent a kayak or canoe and take on the river itself.

 The Alps Take your pick of idyllic spots: